Antondomashnev/ADMozaicCollectionViewLayout/README.md

     let rows: Int
 }
 ```
-For the complete exaple please check the example project.
+For the complete example please check the example project.
 Note that current examplr project is supposed to be run on iPhone 6 screen's size.